blackrose9/animated-first/README.md

 #### By blackrose9

 ### Description
-This is a simple journal application, you can add journal entries and save them categorically.
+This is a simple journal application, you can add journal entries and view all your journal entries, re-order them and delete unwanted entries

 ## How to run the app
-### Play Store
+### APK install
--not available yet-
+-coming soon-

 ### Local Installation
 - Clone this project